-Place any leftover brownies in an airtight container and keep them right on the counter at room temperature for up to 5 days.
+Place any of your leftover vegan brownies in an airtight container and keep them right on the counter at room temperature for up to 5 days.

 You can keep them in the fridge, but they’ll get rock solid.
 Microwave them for 10-20 seconds to get that gooey texture back.

 Did you make a HUGE batch and know you won't eat them within 5 days?
 Go ahead and freeze them!
 Brownies will freeze in an airtight container for about 3 months.
 Let them thaw on the counter or stick them in the microwave.